asdlei99/ctk-1/README.md

 a single .h file.

 This doesn't do anything useful at the moment, but the ultimate plan is something kind of like LLVM, but not as big and cumbersome.
-Don't expect anything usful out of this for a quite some time.
+Don't expect anything useful out of this for a quite some time.

 More soon(-ish).